vmware-archive/xenon/README.md

 weight services.
 The operation model for a cluster of Xenon nodes is the same for both on premise, and service deployments.

+The [photon controller](https://vmware.github.io/photon-controller) project makes heavy use of Xenon to build a scalable and highly available Infrastructure-as-a-Service fabric, composed of stateful services, responsible for configuration (desired state), work flows (finite state machine tasks), grooming and scheduling logic.
+Xenon is also used by several teams building new products, services and features, within VMware.

 ## Getting started

 For detailed information please refer to the [wiki](https://github.com/vmware/xenon/wiki).
 Tutorials for each